 After joining us on a training trip and working some late season trips, we couldn’t stand the idea of running the Middle Fork without Galen.
 After 3 seasons of running the Main Salmon and occasionally the Middle Fork, he was excited to make the transition to the Middle Fork full time.
 A Wood River native, Galen grew up on Idaho’s rivers and has a passion for the outdoors.
 Galen is a recent graduate from the University of Idaho with a degree in Recreation trying into Outdoor Education.
 He minored in Business and wants to learn as much as possible about the outfitting world.
 He spent two years working for the University’s Outdoor Program where he helped instruct field courses and lead all different kinds of trips around the Northwest.
 During his free time, Galen can be found running rivers all over the West, kayaking, and backcountry skiing.
 We are excited to welcome this enthusiastic, fun loving, hard worker to our crew!
 Get excited to run the river with this hilarious guy.

-Chris is one of the lucky souls who was fortunate enough to be able to grow up on the Middle Fork.
-He began working on the river at 16 and guiding the day he turned 18.
+Chris has had rafting and the Middle Fork of the Salmon in his blood since well before he was born; Chris is one of the lucky souls who was fortunate enough to be able to grow up on the Middle Fork.
+He rowed the river for the first time at 14, began working on the river at 16 and guiding the day he turned 18.
 At 22, Chris is in his fourth year of college at the University of Idaho studying Geography with a minor in Business.
-While he is also working for the UI Outdoor Program, and college ambassador for Red Bull.
+All the while, he is also working for the UI Outdoor Program, and college ambassador for Red Bull.
 He just bought a kayak and is looking forward to picking up a new sport!
-We’re excited to share his up-beat personality and musical talent around the campfire with you!
+We’re excited to share his upbeat personality and musical talent around the campfire with you!

 Caroline first found her love for the Middle Fork as a guest at 10 years old.
 At 13, she came back, fell in love again, and wrote her first song about it.
 At 15, she knew that she couldn’t go another unknown length of time without being able to call the Middle Fork home.
 Caroline has a contagious love and energy about her.
 Her constant smiles and giggles are always a pleasure to be around, not to mention her songbird voice will draw you in from anywhere in camp.
 We look forward to watching Caroline continue to grow and watching her love and knowledge of our home flourish.